OneDrive Icons explained: What the blue cloud, green check, and solid check really mean

 Folder icons

-If a folder has all three icons showing, as in image 1 below, the folder will display the Blue cloud icon as the default for the folder as seen in image 2 below.
-One important thing to remember, is just because you see the blue cloud for a folder, that doesn't mean all the files are cloud only.
-If you have large files, that have a check, they are on your local hard drive and may be taking up valuable space depending on the size on your hard drive.
-To get all the files to be availabe in the cloud only, right-click the folder and select Free up space.
+If a folder has all three icons showing, as in image 1 below, the folder will display the Blue cloud icon as the default, as seen in image 2 below.
+One important thing to remember is that just because you see the blue cloud for a folder doesn't mean all the files are cloud-only.
+If you have large files that have a check, they are on your local hard drive and may be taking up valuable space, depending on the size of your hard drive.
+To get all the files to be available in the cloud only, right-click the folder and select Free up space.

 Folder with a Blue cloud